-Under Hatulia Avsadjanashvili’s management, her family’s stores have become known for their ultra-selective mix of high-end European brands, emerging talents and Russian designers.
-Founded in 1988, family run fashion retail group Babochka has paved the way for retail development in St Petersburg, Russia’s second largest city, where the growing shopping district is beginning to rival Moscow’s.
+Under Hatulia Avsadjanashvili’s management, her Babochka's stores have become known for their selective mix of high-end European brands, emerging talents and Russian designers.
+Founded in 1988, family-run fashion retail group has paved the way for retail development in St Petersburg, Russia’s second largest city, where the growing shopping district is beginning to rival Moscow’s.

 Beginning with a single multi-brand boutique in the heart of Saint Petersburg, in 2013 Babochka became the city’s largest retailer, growing to represent over 100 Italian, French, British and American luxury brands in the Russian market.
 Today the company also controls nine mono-brand stores for luxury fashion houses including Lanvin, Fendi and Valentino, in addition to several multi-brand boutiques and a Babockha outlet.